Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Long answer:

 We stop for outdoor lunch.
-Your guide brings an emergency shelter for comfort and safety in rain and wind.
+Your local guide brings an emergency shelter for comfort and safety in rain and wind.

 23. What languages do guides speak?